 - Does turbulence bother you?
 Select a seat over the wings of the plane and avoid the rear of the craft which is most dramatically affected.

-Entertain yourself
+3. Entertain yourself

 Recommended: Bose QuietComfort 35 Bluetooth Wireless Noise Cancelling Headphones – these are cheaper if you buy them factory renewed from Bose outlets.
-My husband and I bought both our factory renewed pairs at the same time and got an additional discount for the multiple purchase.

-Stay healthy
+4. Stay healthy

 You’ve worked hard, saved money, planned, booked and finally you’re off on what should be a fabulous trip…and then it hits.
 Most people have experienced the “let-down effect,” getting sick when you finally relax after a period of stress.
 Yes, it has a name!
-For me, this usually means getting sick in the first 48hours of my vacation, and a long-haul flight is the perfect germ breeding ground to catch a vacation-spoiler.
+For me, this usually means getting sick in the first 48-hours of my vacation, and a long-haul flight is the perfect germ breeding ground to catch a vacation-spoiler.

 After much reading on the topic (note, I am not a doctor and cannot offer medical advice), these are some of my health practices for surviving a long haul flight: